What NOT to Pack in Your Carry-On Bag

 Baseball bats, ski poles, pool cues, bows and arrows, hockey sticks, golf clubs, and pretty much any other sporting equipment containing the words stick, pole, bat or club cannot be brought on the plane as carry-on.
 That’s because they could be used as a weapon.
 If playing sports will be part of your travels, consider renting equipment at your destination.

-If you’re quite attached to using your own sports equipment, you’ll probably need to check it.
+For those of you who are quite attached to using your own sports equipment, you’ll probably need to check it.

 Roller skates and roller blades are allowed in carry on baggage.
 Oddly enough, the TSA website states that it’s ok to bring ice skates in your carry-on.
 I’m not sure I want to test this one though.

-Guns
+Guns on planes

 Obviously a gun is a weapon, and they don’t want you bringing it on an airplane in your carry-on bag.
 Most guns are permitted in checked luggage as long as they are empty, and they must be in a locked, hard-sided container.